-where the first equality follows from the observations we made before Proposition \ref{center0nroot}, and the others from the previous Lemma. \fin

-\subsection{$\Gg$-invariant central elements and $SL(2,\mc)$-characters}
+\subsection{$\boldsymbol{\Gg}$-invariant central elements and $\boldsymbol{{\rm SL}(2,\mc)}$-characters}

-We are going to relate $\mathcal{Z}(\Ll_{0,n}^\e)$ with the algebra of regular functions on the variety of $SL(2,\mc)$-characters of the sphere with $n+1$ punctures, endowed with the Atiyah-Bott-Goldman Poisson structure.
+We are going to relate $\mathcal{Z}(\Ll_{0,n}^\e)$ with the algebra of regular functions on the variety of ${\rm SL}(2,\mc)$-characters of the sphere with $n+1$ punctures, endowed with the Atiyah--Bott--Goldman Poisson structure.
 This is achieved in Section \ref{EXTENSION}.
 To this aim we recall a few preliminary results in the next section.

-\subsubsection{The quantum coadjoint action for $U_\e$}
+\subsubsection{The quantum coadjoint action for $\boldsymbol{U_\e}$}

 We refer to \cite{DC-K,DC-K-P1,DC-K-P2} for details about the material discussed in this section.
-It can be formulated for any of the quantum groups $U_\e(\mathfrak{g})$, but we restrict to $U_\e(sl(2))$ as we shall need Proposition \ref{center0nroot} in Section \ref{EXTENSION}.
+It can be formulated for any of the quantum groups $U_\e(\mathfrak{g})$, but we restrict to $U_\e({\mathfrak{sl}}(2))$ as we shall need Proposition~\ref{center0nroot} in Section~\ref{EXTENSION}.